wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 3. Call the Wolt API for a requested restaurant
 4. Check if the received restaurant is online
 5. Send a message to the user based on the restaurant status
-6. Loop if the restaurant is offline
+6. If the restaurant is offline continue checking

 ## Setup our Project